Aging & Disability Resource Network

 Solutions for Care is a state-designated Aging & Disability Resource Network (ADRN) site that provides up-to-date information and quality referrals to individuals with disabilities ages 18-59 and to older adults and their family members.
 ADRN also offers the Senior Health Assistance Program (SHAP) which connects our clients with state and federal programs.

-ADRN conducts services at our main office in North Riverside Mondays thru Fridays.
+ADRN conducts services at our main office in North Riverside Mondays-Fridays.
 The agency also hosts enrollment events at alternate locations throughout the year.

 Seniors, aged 65 or older: If you are an Illinois resident, and currently enrolled in the Illinois Department on Aging’s Benefit Access Program, you are eligible for free transit on fixed routes operated by the Chicago Transit Authority (CTA), Metra and Pace.

-Seniors who qualify for the discount pay $24 to renew their license plates.
+Eligible seniors may apply for the discount and pay $24 to renew their license plates.
 For more information, click here for more information.